usexfg/fuego-data/README.md

 {DRÆGONGLASS} blockchain data

-New users can now download this file for faster sync times or any issues with initial blockchain syncing.
-As we enforced a "mixin" limit (18) for transactions in a later upgraded release, some users have a syncing issue with block 63312 - We found out this early network block contains a transaction with a mixin-count of 101....yes thats one hundred and one.. and certainly a private transaction ;)   Even still, CLI versions are able to sync beyond it without any problem.
+First time users can now download this file for faster sync times or more importantly for any issues regarding initial blockchain syncing.
+Some users have reported issues syncing getting stuck at block 63312 -As we enforced a "mixin" limit (18) for transactions in a recent upgrade release, we found out this early network block contains a transaction with a mixin-count of 101....yes thats one hundred and one.. and was certainly a private transaction ;)

+Even still, most CLI versions are able to sync beyond it without any problem.

-However some GUI wallet nodes hang at this block during its maiden chain syncing ..as we are finding out.
-If this such scenario is upon you- or if only for reasons of speed / convenience - use this download of the DRGL blockchain...
+However some GUI wallet nodes hang at this block during their maiden chain sync..If this scenario is upon you- or if for only reasons of speed / convenience - use [this download of the DRGL blockchain...](https://github.com/ZirtysPerzys/DRGL-X/releases)

 Extract the contents of this folder into your .dragonglass folder- a 'hidden' folder in your user home base directory.
 Access hidden files and folders by pressing "Alt + h"